-- Gaps between seawall and support pilings
+- Gaps between the seawall and support pilings

 Joint separation results in panels moving vertically apart, allowing soil to pass through the openings.
 The causes of joint separation include structural faults, age, settling, and inadequate anchoring.

-Cracking or breaking away of the cap can be caused by corrosion, or panel movement.
+Cracking or breaking away of the cap can be caused by corrosion or panel movement.
 The breakdown impacts the cap's ability to keep the panels aligned, and generally results in panels that sag, or are crooked.

 Seawall Replacement vs. Seawall Repair

 If you notice any of these issues with your current seawall, you'll need to address them sooner rather than later.
 But should you repair your seawall or outright replace it?